Jean Darling

-Jean Darling (born Dorothy Jean LeVake; August 23, 1922 - September 4, 2015) was an American child actress who was a regular in the Our Gang short subjects series from 1927–29.
+Jean Darling (born Dorothy Jean LeVake; August 23, 1922 - September 4, 2015) was an American child actress who was a regular in the Our Gang short subjects series from 1927 to 1929.
 Prior to her death, she was one of four surviving cast members from the silent era cast of Our Gang (Lassie Lou Ahern, Mildred Kornman and Dorothy Morrison being the others).
 At the time of her death in 2015, Darling was, along with Baby Peggy, one of the last surviving actors who worked in the silent film era.

 Child star

 Born Dorothy Jean LeVake, her name was legally changed to Jean Darling when she was five months old, a few days after her mother and father separated.
 She began in movies at six months old as a freelance baby.
 She got her break in 1926 when she passed a screen test and was accepted for a part in Hal Roach's Our Gang series.
 Darling appeared in 46 silents and five talkies with Our Gang during this period.
 She left the series in the fall of 1929 along with Joe Cobb and Harry Spear.
 She was not replaced right away.

 She continued to appear in films after leaving the gang, including an appearance in Laurel & Hardy's adaptation of Babes in Toyland (uncredited) and as the young Jane in Jane Eyre (both 1934).
 A round of stage and radio shows followed.
 Stage shows involved up to seven performances a day.
 It was a punishing schedule for a fourteen-year-old, and that was not taking into account her educational studies.